 It is grown on the west coast of North America, for example at Washington Park Arboretum (University of Washington Botanic Gardens 2018) and at Heronswood, Washington State, USA.
 Heronswood nursery supplied a plant to the JC Raulston Arboretum in North Carolina in 1996, but this is not recorded as having survived in 2018 (JC Raulston Arboretum 2018).
 It is cultivated in New Zealand, for example at the Eastwoodhill Arboretum (MacKay 1996) and probably in Australia, although there is very little information available from here.
 It is commercially available from numerous European nurseries in the UK, Ireland, France, the Netherlands and Hungary.

-Bean (Bean 1981) asserts that this is a ‘vigorous and fast-growing’ cultivar, and we may add to this that it is a most attractive plant, finer in foliage and smaller in flower than the ubiquitous E. × nymansensis.
+Bean (Bean 1981) asserts that this is a ‘vigorous and fast-growing’ cultivar, and we may add to this that it is a most attractive plant, finer in foliage and smaller in flower than E. × nymansensis.
 Seamus O’Brien (pers. comm.
 2018) reports that a dwarf form of E. × intermedia grows in Mount Usher garden, County Wicklow, Ireland, where it has reached a lofty height of 1.5 m in 40 years.
 It has never flowered, which is surely a testament to Irish patience.